-- 76. The audit committee should review and monitor management's responsiveness to the external auditor's findings and recommendations.
-The audit committee should also review the audit representation letters before signature and give particular consideration to matters where representation has been requested that relate to non-standard issues.
-The audit committee should consider whether the information provided is complete and appropriate based on its own knowledge. - 77.
+- weigh the evidence they have received in relation to each of the areas of significant judgment and review key accounting and audit judgements; - ask the auditor for their perception of their interactions with senior management and other members of the finance team; and - review levels of errors identified during the audit, obtaining explanations from management and, where necessary, the external auditors as to why certain errors might remain unadjusted.20 - 77.
+The audit committee should review and monitor management's responsiveness to the external auditor's findings and recommendations.
+The audit committee should also review the audit representation letters before signature and give particular consideration to matters where representation has been requested that relate to non-standard issues.21 The audit committee should consider whether the information provided is complete and appropriate based on its own knowledge. - 78.
 The audit committee should assess the effectiveness of the audit process.
-This assessment of audit quality in the particular circumstances of the company requires consideration of mind-set and culture; skills, character and knowledge; quality control; and judgment, including the robustness and perceptiveness of the auditors in handling key judgements, responding to questions from the audit committee, and in their commentary where appropriate on the systems of internal control. - 78.
+An assessment of external audit quality in the particular circumstances of the company requires consideration of mind-set and culture; skills, character and knowledge; quality control; and judgment, including the robustness and perceptiveness of the auditors in handling key judgements, responding to questions from the audit committee, and in their commentary where appropriate on the systems of internal control.22 - 79.
 In the course of its assessment of effectiveness, the audit committee should: - ask the auditor to explain the risks to audit quality that they identified and how these have been addressed; - discuss with the auditor the key audit firm and network level controls the auditor relied on to address the identified risks to audit quality and enquire about the findings from internal and external inspections of their audit and their audit firm; - review whether the auditor has met the agreed audit plan and understand the reasons for any changes, including changes in perceived audit risks and the work undertaken by the external auditors to address those risks; - obtain feedback about the conduct of the audit from key people involved, for example the finance director and the head of internal audit, including consideration of the external auditor's reliance on internal audit; and - review and monitor the content of the external auditor's management letter, and other communications with the audit committee, in order to assess whether it is based on a good understanding of the company's business and establish whether recommendations have been acted upon and, if not, the reasons why they have not been acted upon.